 The SBA’s Military Reservist Economic Injury Disaster Loan Program (MREIDL) provides low-interest business loans to cover operating expenses (up to $2 million) when an “essential employee” is called up for active duty in the Reserve or National Guard.

 There are a variety of other small-business loan options for veterans as well.
 Navy Federal Credit Union offers programs for small businesses, and many states also offer programs that help veteran-owned and other small businesses get working capital.
 StreetShares is a lending platform that is owned and run by veterans, focusing on providing business funds to veterans and their communities.

 Other benefits for veteran business owners

-While the SBA doesn’t offer VA small-business loans anymore, it does offer business mentoring programs for veterans, including classes on military bases, online programs for women vets, and training in how to bid on government contracts.
+While the SBA doesn’t offer VA small-business loans anymore, it does offer business mentoring programs for veterans, including classes on military bases, online programs for women vets and training in how to bid on government contracts.
 The SBA also offers veteran entrepreneurship training programs to help veterans start and run their own businesses.

 VA loans in the traditional sense ended in 2019.
 However, there are still several options for veterans to get small-business loans.
 For some, SBA Express or MREIDL may be the best option.
 Other veteran business owners may prefer getting their small-business loans through their local credit union, an online or peer-to-peer lender or a state program.
 For others, a personal loan, home equity loan or HELOC may be the best option.